Jayson Gaddis: Founder of The Relationship School

 25:31.58 – Jayson Gaddis

 Super simple and if you think of raising kids.
 It’s the same thing.
 It’s not that we don’t go into exactly what happened, we just try to understand.
-You know the kid throws a huge tantrum and one of my play therapists.
-Friends taught me this when my kids were in the toddler years when my son was particularly like ah.
-Hitting his sister.
-Ah it was just I was trying to be a therapy guy like talking to him like I’m forty years old and like he’s forty years old and it’s like no dude he’s too one back to a two year old like ah like he’s in a therapy session.
-So she taught me to reflect back just like.
-He’s jumping up and down throwing a tantrum screaming and I’m like whoa you’re Mad.
-You’re really mad I see you got it.
-You know thanks for letting me know that’s it, you know and sometimes they need help labeling their feelings.
-Oh you’re scared right now.
-Um.
-I see you in your fear and Daddy’s right here I’m right here with you.
-Super simple.
-It calms me down.
-Yeah, he would immediately like there’s no need to scream and yell anymore if someone’s seeing me someone’s hey he’s like this like hey hello help me.
+The kid throws a huge tantrum and one of my play therapists.
+Friends taught me this when my kids were in the toddler years.
+When my son was particularly like hitting his sister.
+It was just I was trying to be a therapy guy like talking to him like I’m 40 years old and it’s like no dude, he’s too one back to a 2 year old like he’s in a therapy session.

 26:28.88 – Brian David Crane